Good Reduction of K3 Surfaces: Generalities

 The $G_K$-action on $\overline{K}$ induces an action on $\OO_{\overline{K}}$ and by reduction, an action on $\overline{k}$.
 This gives rise to a continuous and surjective homomorphism $G_K\to G_k$ of profinite groups.
 Thus, we obtain a short exact sequence

 whose kernel $I_K$ is called the {\em inertia group}.
 In fact, $I_K$ is the absolute Galois group of the maximal unramified extension of $K$.
-If $p\geq2$, then the {\em wild inertia group} $P_K$ is the normal subgroup of $G_K$ that is the absolute Galois group of the maximal tame extension of $K$.
-We note that $P_K$ is the unique $p$-Sylow subgroup of $G_K$, and that it sits in a short exact sequence
+If $p\neq0$, then the {\em wild inertia group} $P_K$ is the normal subgroup of $G_K$ that is the absolute Galois group of the maximal tame extension of $K$.
+We note that $P_K$ is the unique $p$-Sylow subgroup of $I_K$.

-More precisely, let $\pi$ be a uniformizer of $\OO_K$, and let $\mu_{\ell^n}$ be the group of $\ell^n$.th roots of unity.
-Then, the projection of $I_K$ onto its maximal pro-$\ell$-quotient $\ZZ_\ell(1)$ induced by (\ref{eq: inertia sequence}) can be written down explicitly as follows

-Next, let $X$ be a smooth and proper variety over $K$.
-By functoriality, $G_K$ acts on all $\ell$-adic cohomology groups $\Het{m}:=\Het{m}(X_{\overline{K}},\QQ_\ell)$.
-More precisely, these actions are quasi-unipotent by Grothendieck's monodromy theorem \cite[Expos\'e I, Th\'eor\`eme 1.2]{SGA7}.
-Thus, there exists a finite field extension $L/K$ such that the induced $I_L$-action on $\Het{m}$ is unipotent and factors through $t_\ell$.
-In particular, there exists a unique nilpotent map $N:\Het{m}(1)\to\Het{m}$ of $G_K$-representations such that $\sigma\in I_L$ acts on $\Het{m}$ as $\exp(t_\ell(\sigma)N)$.
-Then, the kernels of the powers of $N$ give rise to a filtration on $\Het{m}$, and this filtration is $G_K$-invariant.